shaiksayeed7013/Sentiment-Analysis-Of-Lockdown-In-India-During-Covid-19/README.md

 The "Sentiment Analysis of Lockdown in India During Covid-19" project aims to analyze public sentiment on Twitter during the lockdown period in India due to the Covid-19 pandemic.
 The project utilizes Natural Language Processing (NLP) techniques to classify sentiments (e.g., happy, sad, anger) based on tweet text.
 The analysis is implemented using a Naive Bayes classifier and is hosted in a Streamlit application.

+## Live Demo

+Check out the live demo of the project here: [Sentiment Analysis of Lockdown in India during COVID-19](https://sentiment-analysis-of-lockdown-in-india-during-covid-19-2kbdxw.streamlit.app/)

 ## Useful Links

 - [Streamlit Documentation](https://docs.streamlit.io)